Agents of S.H.I.E.L.D.: Marketing

-At San Diego Comic-Con 2014, Marvel Custom Solutions and Lexus released a limited single-issue comic tie-in titled Agents of S.H.I.E.L.D.: The Chase, set between the season 1 episodes "Seeds" and "T.R.A.C.K.S."
+At the 2014 San Diego Comic-Con, Marvel Custom Solutions and Lexus released a limited single-issue comic tie-in titled Agents of S.H.I.E.L.D.: The Chase, set between the season 1 episodes "Seeds" and "T.R.A.C.K.S."
 The comic was written by George Kitson, with art by Mirko Colak, Neil Edwards, and Mirco Pierfederici.

+Various marketing web series for Agents of S.H.I.E.L.D. were created.
 A five-part web series titled Agents of S.H.I.E.L.D.: Double Agent, also sponsored by Lexus, was released from March 4 to May 6, 2015, on ABC.com.
 The web series follows a newly hired Agents of S.H.I.E.L.D. production assistant, who acts as a double agent for the "Mastermind", portrayed by Stan Lee.
 Cast and crew members from the series, such as Gregg, also appear, with viewers having the ability to vote in an online poll after each episode to guess where the double agent would go in the next episode; votes entered viewers in a drawing to win prizes from the set of Agents of S.H.I.E.L.D.
-Double Agent was nominated for Outstanding Digital Series at the 27th Producers Guild Awards.
-Another Lexus-sponsored five-part web series, Agents of S.H.I.E.L.D.: Academy, released from March 9 to May 4, 2016.
+Double Agent was nominated for Outstanding Digital Series at the 27th Producers Guild of America Awards.
+Another Lexus-sponsored five-part web series, Agents of S.H.I.E.L.D.: Academy, released from March 9 to May 4, 2016, on ABC.com and Watch ABC.
 In Academy, three Agents of S.H.I.E.L.D. fans compete to play an agent in that series.
 Members of the Agents of S.H.I.E.L.D. cast also appear.
 All three fans ultimately made cameo appearances in the third-season finale.
+Agents of S.H.I.E.L.D.: Academy was nominated at the 28th Producers Guild of America Awards for Outstanding Digital Series.

 The series has been promoted with various subtitles at different times, including Agents of S.H.I.E.L.D.: Uprising in season one, leading up to the Winter Soldier crossover; Agents of S.H.I.E.L.D.: Fallen Agent for the end of the third season; Agents of S.H.I.E.L.D.: Ghost Rider for the first "pod" of season four; and Agents of S.H.I.E.L.D.: LMD for the second "pod" of season four.
 The third "pod" of season four was known as Agents of Hydra.
 In November 2020, props, costumes, and set pieces from the series were auctioned off.